squidfunk/mkdocs-material/docs/reference/formatting.md

 ### Sub- and superscripts

-When [Caret & Tilde][Caret, Mark & Tilde] are enabled, text can be sub- and superscripted with a simple syntax, which is more convenient that directly using the corresponding [`sub`][sub] and [`sup`][sup] HTML tags:
+When [Caret & Tilde][Caret, Mark & Tilde] are enabled, text can be sub- and superscripted with a simple syntax, which is more convenient than directly using the corresponding [`sub`][sub] and [`sup`][sup] HTML tags:

 ``` markdown title="Text with sub- und superscripts"